kbirk/witch/README.md

 ## Description

 Detect changes to files or directories and executes the provided command.
-Uses polling to consistently work across multiple platforms.
-Supports globbing.
+Uses polling to work consistently across multiple platforms.
+Supports double-star globbing.

 ## Dependencies